mrahmadt/virtual-appointments/README.md

 - Open config.ps1 and change the configuration.
 - Open template.ps1 and change the SMS and email templates.

-## - Step 3: Setup your desktop/server to run the powershell script
+## - Step 3: Setup your desktop/server to run the virtual-appointments powershell script
 - Open Windows PowerShell as administrator and run

 ```